 - Colors: Yes, even a small change in your color palette can refresh your ad and catch your tired audience’s interest.
 Split-test your customers’ feedback to different colors and refine the best-performing ads

 - Keywords: Conduct keyword research to ensure your copy uses the right keywords according to your potential customers’ search intent.

 - Fonts: Consider a new font that your target audience would like better, and that fits your product/message better.
 Alternatively, mix and match your fonts within the same ad to draw more attention to your advertisement.

 - Visuals: Change your visuals according to your target market.
-For example, turn your copy into an infographic or a static image to videos.
+For example, For example, turn your copy into an infographic or a static image to videos.
 Carousel ads can be a good alternative to single-image ads.

 - Photos: Change your images and backgrounds occasionally to keep your ad looking fresh.
 Alternatively, remove the background altogether to make your products stand out.

 Pro tip: Reversed images can raise interest and significantly decrease your cost per click (CPC).

 - Use a different CTA: If your potential customers aren’t explicitly told what to do, they won’t do it.
 Therefore, the right call to action can make or break your digital advertising efforts.